mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

     3 30

-### _Enumerate_ is a built-in function of Python, allowing us to loop over something and have an automatic counter
+* **_Enumerate_ is a built-in function of Python, allowing us to loop over something and have an automatic counter.**

 ```python